marcoroda/marcorodadevs/_posts/2020-03-02-LILY-TTGO-LORA32-with-TTN.md

 published: true
 ---

-On this project a TTGO LoRa32 module is used to log sensor data to TTN (The Things Network).

 <small><i>Table of contents</i></small>
 * Table of contents
 {:toc}

+# /brief
+On this project a TTGO LoRa32 module is used to log sensor data to TTN (The Things Network).

-# 0 status
+# 0 - Status
 ## 0.1 - HW

 ## 0.2 - SW